About the Dean of Students Office

 The Dean of Students Office focuses on crisis management and fosters a safe and healthy campus environment where students grow and develop personally, socially, and emotionally.

-As associate dean of students, Monique Pillow Gnanaratnam oversees the department of student rights and community standards and co-chairs the Care Team.
+As Dean of Students, Monique Pillow Gnanaratnam oversees the Dean of Students Office, Department of Student Rights and Community Standards, Department of Student Engagement, and the Care Team.

-She holds a bachelor's degree from Wilmington College and a master's degree from the Bowling Green State University, both in Ohio.
-She previously worked at Northeastern University in Boston; Bellarmine University in Louisville, Kentucky; and the University of Dayton, in Ohio.
+She holds a bachelor's degree from Wilmington College and a master's degree from Bowling Green State University, both in Ohio.
+She previously worked at Northeastern University in Boston; Bellarmine University in Louisville, Kentucky; and the University of Dayton in Ohio.

 Alex's role focuses on helping students navigate challenges and choices through an educational lens, while empowering students to find who they are as individuals and bring the best and most unique aspects of themselves to each experience they create here at Brandeis.